HimashaNethmini/MERNstack_CRUD/README.md

 # MERNstack_CRUD

-Developed a crud app for internship using MERN stack
+Developed a crud app for internship using MERN stack in class